 Is there anything else you need to know?

 We can tell you whether your semen analysis is satisfactory based on the test report.
 However, this test does not give us information about sperm function.
-Absence of sperm needs to be confirmed by repeat testing.
+The absence of sperm needs to be confirmed by repeat testing.
 Abnormally low numbers/motility/morphology will also need repeating.

 The test report will be discussed further in detail by your doctor.
 If you have any